Ralph Lauren Corporation: History

 The company launched its website and online shop in 2000 as polo.com by RL Media (a cooperation between Ralph Lauren and NBC).
 In 2007, Ralph Lauren Corporation acquired the NBC share of RL Media and the website was relaunched as ralphlauren.com.
 In September 2015, it was announced that Stefan Larsson would replace the company's founder, Ralph Lauren, as CEO in November.
 Lauren stayed on as executive chairman and chief creative officer.
 In February 2017, it was announced that Larsson had agreed to leave his position as CEO effective May 1, 2017 due to differences with Lauren.
-On May 17, 2017, Ralph Lauren named Patrice Louvet President and Chief Executive Officer.
-Louvet most recently served as Group President, Global Beauty at Procter & Gamble (P&G).
+On May 17, 2017, Ralph Lauren named Patrice Louvet President and chief executive officer.
+Louvet most recently was group president, Global Beauty at Procter & Gamble (P&G).
 He took over on July 17, 2017.

 In October 2020, Ralph Lauren Corporation announced that it would transition its Chaps brand to a fully licensed business model to focus on its core brands, reduce its direct exposure to the North American department store channel, and setting up the Chaps brand to be nurtured with an experienced partner.
 Also in October, Ralph Lauren Corporation has appointed former Obama administration consultant Valerie Jarrett to the board of directors.

-In May 2021, Ralph Lauren Corporation announced it would sell its Club Monaco brand to private equity firm Regent LP.
+In May 2021, Ralph Lauren Corporation announced it would sell its Club Monaco brand after first purchasing it in 1999, to private equity firm Regent LP.

+In December 2023, Ralph Lauren announced a partnership with Haworth Lifestyle Design to expand its Home brand starting April 2024.
+Haworth Lifestyle Design will also launch standalone Ralph Lauren Home stores.

+In December 2023, Ralph Lauren launched an artist in residence program for artisans to work with their design teams in a creative partnership.
+The first artist collaboration is with the indigenous artist Naomi Glasses, a Navajo 7th-generation weaver.

+In 2025, Ralph Lauren Corporation marked the 25th anniversary of its listing on the New York Stock Exchange by hosting an Investor Day event, which included presentations from corporate leadership and product showcases for attendees.